 To achieve this dream we decided to start small.
 In 2006, with the help of a mini-grant from Hazon's New York Jewish Environmental Bike Ride, Nati Passow and Simcha Schwartz began working as staff members, and we partnered with the Teva Learning Center for their anuual Seminar.

 In 2007 we grew in size to two programs and the first ever edition of a 16-month calendar for sale on our website.
 In 2008 we officially became fiscally sponsored by Hazon.

 Today we are running a number of programs for and with Hillel, Kayam Farm, Isabella Freedman Jewish Retreat Center, Teva Learning Center, Eden Village Camp, and many more.
 Our hope for the future is to grow at a steady rate while producing excellent programs consisting of land-based education steeped in Jewish tradition.

 For a full list of the Jewish Farm Schools partners click here.

 Co-Founder & Executive Director

 Nati is a writer, carpenter and educator living in Philadelphia.
 From 2005 to 2007 Nati ran an award-winning garden construction program for the Urban Nutrition Initiative at University City High School.
-Over the last several years Nati has led service–learning trips in the developing world for American Jewish World Service, and in the US for Jewish Funds for Justice.
-He enjoyed two fall seasons at the Teva Learning Center and has continued to work for Teva as a curriculum writer.
+For over ten years, he has been a leader in the Jewish environmental field, working with organizations such as American Jewish World Service, the Teva Learning Center, Hazon, and Eden Village Camp.
 Nati has studied sustainable building design and natural building and is a certified Permaculture designer.
-Nati holds a B.A. in Religion and Environmental Studies from the University of Pennsylvania, and was a recipient of the Joshua Venture Group Fellowship for Jewish Social Entrepreneurs.
+He holds a B.A. in Religion and Environmental Studies from the University of Pennsylvania, and was a recipient of the Joshua Venture Group Fellowship for Jewish Social Entrepreneurs.